Radu Drăgușin

+Drăgușin started out his senior career with the reserves of Italian club Juventus in 2020, and later that year registered his debut for the first team, aged 18.
+Following loans to Sampdoria, Salernitana, and Genoa, respectively, he signed a permanent contract with the latter in 2023.
+The next January, he joined English side Tottenham Hotspur in a transfer worth an initial €25 million (£21.5 million), making him the most expensive Romanian footballer of all time.

+Internationally, Drăgușin made his full debut for Romania in a 1–0 friendly loss to Greece in March 2022.
+He competed for his country in the UEFA Euro 2024, achieving first place in their group and advancing to the round of 16.

-Early life
+Early and personal life

-Drăgușin was born in Bucharest to Svetlana (née Simion) and Dan Drăgușin, both former Romanian internationals in basketball and volleyball, respectively.
+Drăgușin was born in Bucharest to Svetlana (née Simion) and Dan Drăgușin, former Romanian internationals in basketball and volleyball, respectively.
 He has a younger sister named Meira, who also plays basketball.

+On 1 October 2025, Drăgușin announced his engagement to Ioana Stan.

 Club career

 Early career

-Drăgușin was persuaded to football by his cousin, and joined the youth squads of Sportul Studențesc at the age of seven.
+Drăgușin was persuaded to play football by his cousin, and joined the youth squads of Sportul Studențesc at the age of seven.
 He played at the club for four years before its dissolution, and then moved to Regal Sport București where he was teammates with Octavian Popescu and Luca Florică among others.

 Juventus

-In 2018, among interest from Chelsea, Paris Saint-Germain and Atlético Madrid, Drăgușin transferred to Italian club Juventus for a fee of €260,000.
+In 2018, with interest from Chelsea, Paris Saint-Germain and Atlético Madrid, Drăgușin transferred to Italian club Juventus for a fee of €260,000.
 Initially assigned as an under-17 player, he quickly moved to the under-19 team.
 On 25 January 2020, midway through the 2019–20 Serie C season, Drăgușin made his debut for Juventus U23 against Pro Patria by coming on as a 36th-minute substitute for Raffaele Alcibiade.

-On 8 November, he was called-up to the senior squad by Andrea Pirlo for a Serie A fixture against Lazio.
+On 8 November, he was called up to the senior squad by Andrea Pirlo for a Serie A fixture against Lazio.
 He made his club and European debut on 2 December, appearing as a substitute in a 3–0 home victory over Dynamo Kyiv in the UEFA Champions League group stage.
 Drăgușin's league debut was made 11 days later, being brought on in the 90th minute for Matthijs de Ligt in a 3–1 away win over Genoa.

 On 13 January 2021, Drăgușin started his first match in the Coppa Italia, as his side defeated Genoa 3–2 after extra time.
 His first career goal came for the under-23s on 13 February 2021, in a 3–0 away defeat of AlbinoLeffe.
 In April, Drăgușin's performances earned him a four-year contract extension at Juventus.

-Loan to Sampdoria
+Loans to Sampdoria and Salernitana

-On 31 August 2021, Drăgușin was sent out on loan to fellow-Serie A club Sampdoria for one season.
+On 31 August 2021, Drăgușin was sent out on loan to fellow Serie A club Sampdoria for one season.
 He recorded his debut on 22 October, in a 2–1 league win over Spezia in which he replaced injured Valerio Verre in the 19th minute.
 Five days later, he played the full 90 minutes in a 1–3 loss to Atalanta.